 How to get into SUP

 Stand-up paddleboarding is actually much easier than it looks.
 In fact, anyone with a reasonable degree of fitness can probably figure it out for themselves, if they’re given appropriately sized equipment and have the right wind/water conditions.
 (We’re not talking surfing here; waves should not be tackled until you’ve mastered the basics on flat water, even if you’re already a competent surfer).
 Once you’ve got yourself standing up, and the paddle in the water, you’re pretty much there – all you need now is more practise to improve your balance and paddling skills.
-And this is indeed how many people learn the sport; borrowing a mate’s board or hiring one on holiday.

-However, as with pretty much any sport, being taught properly by an experienced instructor, on equipment specifically designed to make the early sessions as easy and painless as possible, is a vastly more efficient and effective way of learning.
+Many people teach themself – but most end up with bad habits, particularly in their paddling technique.
+As with pretty much any sport, being taught properly by an experienced instructor, on equipment specifically designed to make the early sessions as easy and painless as possible, is a vastly more efficient and effective way of learning.
 If you don’t have much experience at watersports, are suffering any injuries or disabilities, or maybe just aren’t feeling too fit at the moment, then proper lessons are definitely a good plan.
 The learning curve will be far steeper, you can leave all the worrying about safety and weather conditions etc to your instructor, and you’ll not be picking up any bad habits (which, once engrained into your technique, are often very hard to shift).
 Better still, as there isn’t any one ‘right’ way of paddling (just as there isn’t one right way of walking or running, or any other repetitive motion activity), a good instructor will be able to equip you with the right techniques for you – taking into account your bodyweight, shape, height, age and fitness level.
 And then, having seen what works best for you, give you good advice on what equipment you should be considering for your first purchase.